-b) return to $C_K = 1$ and application of the Metropolis updates at maximum 400 updates.
+(b) return to $C_K = 1$ and application of the Metropolis updates at maximum 400 updates.

-Such a combined approach allows us to reduce significantly the number of Metropolis updates and to have more rapid numerical simulations.
-We checked that both methods (only MA steps and MA steps combined with the MCD method) give the same results.
+Such a combined approach allows us to reduce significantly the required number of Metropolis updates needed to get a next configuration.
+This allows us to have more rapid numerical simulations.
+We checked that both methods (only the MA steps and MA steps combined with the MCD method) converge to the same results.